I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Are your readers tired, hungry, overscheduled, dissatisfied, or anxious?
 Use those emotions in your newsletter subject lines.

 Do your readers want to make more money, lose weight, find a better house, travel more often, or dress more fashionably?
-Again, hit those desires in the subject line.
+Again, hit those desires in the newsletter email subject lines.

 Perhaps curiosity killed the cat, but it also got your emails opened more often.
 We’ll call it a draw.